Pokémon (TV series): Airing and production

-Beginning in 2020, Netflix gained the exclusive rights to stream new episodes of the series in the United States; the twenty-third season, titled Pokémon Journeys: The Series debuted on June 12, 2020 and ended on March 5, 2021, with its fourth twelve episode batch.
+Beginning in 2020, Netflix gained the exclusive rights to stream new episodes of the series in the United States; the twenty-third season, titled Pokémon Journeys: The Series debuted on June 12, 2020, and ended on March 5, 2021, with its fourth twelve episode batch.
 It continues with the twenty-fourth season, titled Pokémon Master Journeys: The Series, which debuted on the service on September 10, 2021.
 The series has previously aired in syndication, with new episodes premiering on Kids' WB, Cartoon Network, and Disney XD.
-In the U.S., library episodes also aired on Cartoon Network in the Kids' WB years starting in 2002 and Boomerang in the Cartoon Network years starting in 2010 and have aired in Spanish on TeleXitos and Discovery Familia.
+In the U.S., library episodes also aired on Cartoon Network in the Kids' WB years starting in 2002 and Boomerang in the Cartoon Network years starting in 2010.

 Pokémon was originally licensed in the United States by 4Kids Entertainment, which produced a localized English adaptation that was syndicated by The Summit Media Group.
 The localized version premiered in first run syndication on September 8, 1998, twenty days before the North American release of Pokémon Red and Blue.
 Pokémon was distributed on VHS and DVD by Pioneer Entertainment and Viz Video, which sold 25 million units of the series in 2000.
-Following the eighth season in 2006, the series' dub production was taken over by The Pokémon Company.
+Following the eighth season in 2006, the series's dub production was taken over by The Pokémon Company.
 Beginning with twelfth film, 2009's Arceus and the Jewel of Life, DuArt Film and Video took over as the lead production studio, which lasted until the twenty-second season in 2018.

 OLM, Inc. handles animation production.
 Until episode 259 (episode 262 in Japan), during the fifth season in 2002, the series was animated using cel animation.
 Beginning with episode 260 (episode 263 in Japan), titled "Here's Lookin' at You Elekid!", all subsequent seasons are digitally animated.